Františkovy Lázně: Sights

+Since 1992, the historic town centre has been protected as an urban monument reservation.
+In 2021, the town became part of the transnational UNESCO World Heritage Site under the name "Great Spa Towns of Europe" because of its natural springs and its architectural testimony to the popularity of spa towns across Europe in the 18th through 20th centuries.

 The Social House is the dominant feature of the spa centre.
 It was built in 1877 in the Neo-Renaissance style.
 It is the venue of congresses, balls and other social events, and the building also houses a casino.

 The Church of the Exaltation of the Holy Cross was built in the Empire style in 1815–1820.
 This Roman Catholic church is one of the best examples of purely Empire sacral buildings in the country.

 The Church of Saint Olga is an Orthodox church.
 It was built in the spirit of Russian Baroque buildings in 1887.

 The Church of Saints Peter and Paul is an Evangelical church.
 It was built in the Neo-Romanesque style in 1875–1880.
 The prismatic tower with Cubist elements dates from the 1920s.

 The Church of Saint James the Great is located in Horní Lomany.
 It was built in the Baroque style in 1739–1741.